+If the weather is leaving your skin dry and sensitive, it’s sadly no surprise.
 With cold weather, even the most well cared for, balanced skin can be thrown off by dry, winter air.
 Dehydrated skin often leads to dullness and flaking.

 By exfoliating away the dead skin on the surface, it allows your moisturizer to absorb better.
 After all, trying to moisturize cells that are already dead won’t get you very far.
 Exfoliate your face regularly with a mild exfoliate, about 1-3 times per week, to help your moisturizer penetrate better.

 - Use a heavy Moisturizer

 The dry, cold air will dehydrate and dull your skin if you don’t up your moisturizing routine.
 One of the easiest things you can do is to swap your regular moisturizer for a slightly thicker and richer formula.

 Applying an extra thick coat of your regular moisturizer won’t work since our skin can only absorb so much.
 The solution is to use the right moisturizer with the most effective hydrating ingredients that will actually work.
 Specifically, look for moisturizers with humectants.
 They help pull & retain moisture into your skin.

 My personal favorite moisturizer for repairing dry, flaky, winter skin is this luxurious yet super affordable moisturizer from LilyAna Moisturizer (It has humectants!).

 Sometimes layering an oil on your face and body prior to a cream-based moisturizer will help trap in the hydration.
 I love this Jojoba oil for my face.
 This one-ingredient wonder has endless applications because it mimics the natural oils found in skin and hair.
 Dry skin and oily areas alike drink up its moisturizing properties, which are quickly absorbed without leaving a greasy residue or clogging pores.
 Hair loves it, too.